clojure/data.priority-map/README.md

 Latest stable release is [0.0.2]

-The README below also describes a new constructor `priority-map-keyfn` which is available in [0.0.3-SNAPSHOT].
+The README below also describes two new constructors `priority-map-keyfn` and `priority-map-keyfn-by` which are available in [0.0.3-SNAPSHOT].

 [Leiningen](https://github.com/technomancy/leiningen) dependency information: